-Donations of food and clothing make a great impact - our food security program is one of the most needed services we offer, and every individual donation helps us to provide this.
+Donations of food and clothing make a great impact as well - our food security program is one of the most needed services we offer, and every individual donation helps us to provide this service.
 Our Thorold location accepts food, clothing and household goods like small appliances as well!

 Volunteering is another great way to support the work done at Community Care - without our volunteers, we could not provide all of the services that we do!

 Our most needed items change as needs and stock flucuate - be sure to check out our Instagram & Facebook pages for up-to-date items as we post these updates weekly on Wednesday.

 On an on-going basis, are always in need of canned proteins, granola bars, hearty stews and soups with protein as well as diapers in sizes 4 and up.
 Examples include:

 - Peanut butter

 - Canned fruit + veggies

 - Canned proteins (fish, turkey, ham, sardines etc.)